 Best things to do in Athens

 Why go?
-The monuments here are considered the greatest architectural feats created in Greek antiquity.
-The Parthenon temple, dedicated to the goddess Athena, is perfect in its proportions and is considered to be one of the world’s finest Doric masterpieces.
+The monuments here are considered the greatest architectural feats of Greek antiquity.
+The Parthenon temple, dedicated to the goddess Athena, is perfecly proportioned and considered the world’s finest Doric masterpiece (and there are many).

 What is it?
-Located in the heart of Athens, the National Gardens are a beautiful retreat from the hustle and bustle of the concrete metropolis that surrounds it.
+Tucked away in the heart of Athens, the National Gardens offer a beautiful retreat from the bustle of the concrete capital.

 Why go?
-Queen Amalia, the first queen of Greece, commissioned the creation of a national garden and by 1840 it was completed.
-The park covers 16 hectares of narrow gravel paths and ponds, as well as a small zoo with wild Greek goats, peacocks and chickens.
+This grandiose park was commissioned by Queen Amalia, the first queen of Greece, in 1838 and completed two years later.
+The Gardens cover 16 hectares of narrow gravel paths and ponds, as well as a small zoo with wild Greek goats, peacocks and chickens.

 What is it?
-A grand museum that’s home to more than 3,000 artefacts of Cycladic, ancient Greek and Cypriot art.
+A lavish museum that’s home to more than 3,000 artefacts of Cycladic, ancient Greek and Cypriot origin.

 What is it?
 An oasis of Mediterranean greenery.

 Why go?
-For 170,000 square-meters of parkland, complete with playgrounds, gardens, cafés, a massive glass eco-minded complex (home of the Greek National Opera), a manmade river, and a new National Library of Greece.
-Plus there’s a great view of the Acropolis.
+For 170,000 square metres of parkland, complete with playgrounds, gardens, cafés, a striking eco-friendly glass complex (also home to the Greek National Opera), a manmade river, and a new National Library of Greece.
+Plus, there’s a great view of the Acropolis.

 What is it?
-Monastiraki district’s indoor and outdoor food market delights the senses.
-Starting early in the morning, Greek vendors bellow out their sale prices in an attempt to sell fresh meat, fish, fruit, spices and products from around the country.
+The Monastiraki area’s indoor and outdoor food market delights the senses.
+Starting in the wee hours, Greek vendors bellow out their best deals in an attempt to sell fresh meat, fish, fruit, spices and products from around the country.

 Why go?
-The atmosphere is unlike any other as travelers and locals traverse the narrow aisles lined with hanging meat carcasses, stalls of Greek deli delights and fresh seafood iced down in colorful displays.
+The atmosphere is unlike any other as travellers and locals traverse the narrow aisles lined with hanging meat carcasses, stalls of Greek deli delights and fresh seafood iced down in vibrant displays.

 What is it?
-Sprawled under the shadow of the Acropolis, Plaka is one of the oldest continuously inhabited neighborhoods in the world.
+Stretching out under the shadow of the Acropolis, Plaka is one of the world’s oldest continuously inhabited neighbourhoods.

 Why go?
-Duck into the side streets here and explore the lovely, narrow old lanes.
-They’re lined with a mix of crumbling buildings from various historic eras, as well as beautiful restored buildings turned into stately homes.
-Plaka boasts a wealth of ancient sites, small museums, historic churches and picturesque little squares buzzing with activity from restaurants and cafés.
+Duck into the side streets here and explore the charmingly narrow old lanes.
+They’re lined with a hotchpotch of crumbling buildings from various eras, as well as beautiful restored buildings-turned-stately homes.
+Plaka boasts a wealth of ancient sites, small museums, historic churches and picturesque small squares buzzing with restaurants and cafés.

 Why go?
-He may be the god of the waves, but Poseidon's palace stands 60m above sea level on Cape Sounio.
-This marble temple was initially built by ancient Athenians to honour Poseidon and guide sailors safely home.
-All that remains now is a series of towering columns, but they don’t half look stunning against a glorious Greek sunset.
+He may be the god of oceans, but Poseidon's palace stands 60 metres above sea level on Cape Sounio.
+This marble temple was first built by ancient Athenians to honour Poseidon and guide sailors safely home.
+All that remains now is a series of towering columns which don’t half look beautiful against a glorious Greek sunset.

 What is it?
-Athenians know it’s summer in the city when the local outdoor cinemas begin to open up under the stars.
-Operating since the 1920s, Cine Paris is known for its incredible night time views of the Acropolis.
+Athenians know it’s summer in the city when the outdoor cinemas begin to open up.
+The legendary Cine Paris, which has been going since the ’20s, is best known for its striking Acropolis views.

 Why go?
-For a proper Athenian night out!
-Cine Paris is one of around 90 outdoor movie venues in the city where patrons can watch classic, Greek and foreign movies or the latest Hollywood releases.
+For a proper night out the way Greeks do it.
+Cine Paris is one of around 90 outdoor film venues in Athens where patrons can watch old Greek and foreign classics, plus the latest Hollywood releases.